ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Applying for Certificate Issuance

-A client may use ACME to submit an order for a certificate to be issued.
-The client makes this request by sending a POST request to the server's new-order resource.
-The body of the POST is a JWS object whose JSON payload is a subset of the order object defined in
-{{order-objects}}, containing the fields that describe the certificate to be
+The client requests certificate issuance by sending a POST request to the server's new-order resource.
+The body of the POST is a JWS object whose JSON payload is a subset of the order object defined in {{order-objects}}, containing the fields that describe the certificate to be issued:
-issued:

 csr (required, string):
 : A CSR encoding the parameters for the certificate being requested {{!RFC2986}}.